001-run/Mak-Gam/README.md

 A fledgling, wanna-be-real-game-but-currently-just-a-prototype, game-engine.
-This project's design is very much inspired by the Handmade Hero series, namely coding style and system architecture (Including probably the greatest architectural desicion ever, loading the game code in as a dll to the platform code).
+This project's design is very much inspired by the Handmade Hero series, namely coding style and system architecture (Including probably the greatest architectural decision ever, loading the game code in as a dll to the platform code).

 In addition to hot code-reloading, this project explores circle-circle